 Is your graphics card memory free of errors?
 If you overclock them and it overheats, chances are, the RAM memory might be damaged.
-Unlike other components in your desktop, if a memory fails be it RAM or GPU’s Memory, your system will automatically reboot itself, sometimes it will display the Blue Screen of Death.
+Unlike other components in your desktop, if a memory fails be it RAM or GPU’s Memory errors, your system will automatically reboot itself, sometimes it will display the Blue Screen of Death.

 The only way to know if your GPU’s memory is fault is to perform a stress test on the GPU memory quickly and thoroughly!
 Below are 5 very useful tools to stress test your GPU.

 ↓ 01 – Video Memory stress Test | 40 Test | Free